 Classified as non-specific amplifiers, psychedelics can produce a variety of mind-altering experiences.
 These experiences are often unpredictable and may vary with the amount ingested and the user’s personality, mood, expectations, and surroundings.
 Experiences may include sensations that are enjoyable and mentally stimulating and that produce a sense of heightened understanding, or terrifying thoughts and nightmarish feelings of anxiety and despair.
 There are ways to support your experience - first, be educated.
 In this time of psychedelic renaissance the internet has a wealth of information on all topics.

-INTEGRATION - As important as the mediciine journey itself
+INTEGRATION - As important, or even more important as the medicine journey itself

 Returning to regular work-life patterns can be psychologically jarring following a psychedelic journey.
 You may find yourself irrevocably changed whilst everything in the 'default' world remains the same.
 Thus, reshaping your life to mirror the inward changes you have undergone can be profoundly challenging.